 This activity could be used to introduce resilience activities that they will be doing in tutor time.
 The activities will be fun and a good way of learning about how to be more resilient, happy and resourceful.
 This activity will help students feel that their tutor room is a safe place and create a greater sense of ownership of their classroom.

-Exercise 1B: How to make your tutor room your own safe space
+Handout 1B: How to make bunting